x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ### Character set

-Javascript supports unicode.
+JavaScript supports Unicode.
 They can be typed to the code directly or use `\uxxxx`.

 JS is case-sensitive.